GayanKavinda/Aluth_Gamak_Aluth_Ratak-MOHA/README.md

 - **Data Sheet**: Allows for detailed reporting on various sectors.
 - **Messaging**: Send private or public messages between users.
 - **Data Visualization**: Provides charts for visual insights into data trends, including quarter totals and percentages.
+- **History Tracking**: Super admins can view the history of changes made by users across the system.

 ---